Lunna

-Lunna (born June 30, 1960; born María Socorro García de la Noceda) is a Puerto Rican singer of popular music and jazz who was the director of the television show Objetivo Fama, the Latin version of American Idol.
+María Socorro García de la Noceda (born June 30, 1955), known professionally as Lunna, is a Puerto Rican singer of popular music and jazz who was the director of the television show Objetivo Fama, the Latin version of American Idol.

 Early years

 Lunna was born and raised by both her parents in Ponce, Puerto Rico.
 While in elementary school, she learned how to play the guitar and in 1972, her mother had her take private singing lessons.
-In the 1960s, while still in high school, she began to sing under the name "Sockey", which was short for her middle name Socorro.
+In the 1960s, while still in high school, she began to sing under the name "Soqui", which was short for her middle name Socorro.

 In 1978, Lunna auditioned and was accepted in a group called Allegro 72, a locally popular group which included singer Tito Lara and Luis Antonio Cosme.
 Besides singing for Allegro 72, she also landed jobs singing radio and television commercials.
 Lunna eventually left the group to start singing solo.
 Her agent recommended that she change her artistic name, resulting in the "Lunna" name.

 She met and became romantically involved with Puerto Rican rock and roll teen idol, Charlie Robles.
 This romance was highly publicized in Puerto Rico and soon they were married.
 Sockey and Charlie had a daughter, Lisa Marie, from this marriage; however, things didn't go well in the marriage and the couple ended up in divorce.

 Singing career

-In 1982, Lunna traveled to Lima, Peru, to represent Puerto Rico at the OTI Festival, with the song "Sin tu música" (Without your music).
+Lunna represented Puerto Rico at the OTI Festival 1982, with the song "Sin tu música".
 Her fame soared in Puerto Rico, but her career was interrupted because of personal reasons.
 After four years of absence from the world of music, Glenn Monroig, a fellow singer, convinced her to return.
 Together they recorded the album A Todo Dar (Everything Gives), the first digitally produced album in Puerto Rico.
-The album was renamed Motivos (Motives) and was produced by Ángel "Cuco" Peña, it became a big "hit" in Puerto Rico.
+The album was renamed Motivos (Motives) and was produced by Ángel "Cucco" Peña, it became a big "hit" in Puerto Rico.
 Among the songs included in the album was the song "Yo Perdí" (I Lost).
 "Yo Perdí" was converted into a musical video, filmed in 35 mm.

-In 1987, Lunna was signed by A&M Records and recorded the following successful songs, "No Digas Nada" (Don't Say Anything), "Ni Princesa, Ni Esclava" (Nor Princess, Nor Slave) and "Fugitiva Amante" (Fugitive Lover).
+In 1987, Lunna was signed by A&M Records and recorded the following successful songs, "No Digas Nada" (Don't Say Anything), "Ni Princesa, Ni Esclava" (Nor Princess, Nor Slave) and "Fugitivo Amante" (Fugitive Lover).
 That same year, she was nominated for a Grammy Award.
 In 1988 and 1989, Lunna continued to score more "hits" with the recording of "Soledad" (Loneliness), "Quien No Ha Sentido..."
 (Who Hasn't Felt...) and with "Cómo Ser Amantes" (How to be Lovers) written by Michael Bolton.

 In 1992, Lunna reunited with Glen Monroig and they recorded the album Yo Que Te Adoré (I, Who Have Adored You).
 In 2003, Lunna recorded Lunna de Bohemia, which included many classical boleros.
 That same year, she suffered a personal tragedy when her son died.
 Lunna, who is also a jazz lover, participated in the "Heineken Jazz Jam Session" and in the "Tropical Night at the Seaport".